Substance Abuse Disorder Treatment in Los Angeles

 Using multiple substances together, increasing risks and complications.

-Substance abuse disorders develop due to a combination of factors.
+Substance use disorders develop due to a combination of factors.

 Genetic Influences